David Sidorsky: Personal life and death

 Sidorsky appeared in the documentary Tom's Restaurant - A Documentary About Everything (2014).
 Eater.com described Sidorsky as "doe eyed cupid of a classics [sic] professor."

 David Sidorsky died age 94 on December 28, 2021.

 Legacy

 Rabbi Elliot N. Dorff dedicated his book To Do the Right and the Good (2004) to Sidorsky.
+Costin Alamariu dedicated his book Selective Breeding and the Birth of Philosophy (2023) to Sidorsky.